brunomariz/libtutorial/README.md

 ## Code

 In this tutorial, we'll build the source code gradually.
-The final version of the code is in `examples/main.c`.
+The final version of the code is in `examples/main.c` and `src/`.

 To start, the code will be very simple, and use a function from a library that is not yet implemented: